 Rules are important so that everyone knows how to play.
 The rules to the Pinewood Derby or Raingutter Regatta should be kept short and simple so everyone can know and understand them.
 Rules for the Pinewood Derby and Raingutter Regatta are included in each kit.
-To learn more about Pinewood Derby or Raingutter Regatta, check out the QR codes below.
+You can also find the rules online by following this QR code.